IntersysConsulting/scala-essentials-nanodegree/src/main/tut/docs/module9.md

 The problem with `Either` is that a for comprehension using the `Either` Monad, shortcuts on the first error, and do not report all the things that could have gone wrong during the validation process.
-Study the following snippet (or skip it if you already understand which is the problem):
+Study the following snippet (or skip it if you already understand which the problem is):

 ```scala
 object EitherExample {